 Sensors deployed on aircrafts (ARES) and trucks (RadMAP) collect ambient gamma-rays and neutron measurements to detect, localize, and identify possible threats against a background of benign radioactivity.
 ARES streaming algorithms have been developed to highlight spectral changes or matches to threat signatures [17].
-The greatest challenge in developing these algorithms is the low number of statistics available and the naturally changing radiological environment.
-Current data rates include radiation sensors produce 500GB/hr after online processing and the Object tracking 7xHD video camera produce data at 2TB/hr.
+The greatest challenges in developing these algorithms is the low statistics available and the naturally changing radiological environment.
+Current radiation sensors produce data at 500GB/hr after online processing and the video cameras produce data at 2TB/hr.
 RadMAP data is currently only processed after collection [18].

-Investigations are now underway to see if the streaming analysis of this data could be improved, if information from other contextual sensors, including high-definition video, Lidar, hyperspectral imagery, could be integrated in real time, leading to a streaming multi-source, heterogeneous data type scenario.
+Investigations are now underway on an improved streaming analysis of this data with information from other contextual sensors, including high-definition video, Lidar, and Hyperspectral imagery being integrated in real time, leading to a streaming multi-source, heterogeneous data type scenario [P16-20].
 Furthermore, there is a desire to test if computationally steered measurements based on the streaming analysis would lead to more efficient data gathering and more effective detection.